-On October 30, 2020, the Company entered a revolving credit facility with Toronto-Dominion Bank ("TD Bank") for an amount of up to CAD \$6 million.
-The new credit facility bears interest at a combination of prime plus 1% per annum and a 30 days Bankers Acceptance plus 2.5%, with a 2-year commitment renewable annually.
-A portion of the new credit facility was used to settle the Company's obligations to BDC Capital Inc. ("BDCC").
+On October 30, 2020, the Company entered a revolving credit facility with TD Bank for an amount of up to CAD \$6 million.
+This credit facility bears interest at a combination of prime plus 1% per annum and a 30 days Bankers Acceptance plus 2.5%, with a 2-year commitment renewable annually.
+A portion of the credit facility was used to settle the Company's obligations to BDC Capital Inc. ("BDCC") at that time.